calvin-mcd/NEC-50/README.md

 ## Case

-BAonDiscord#7634 has created a custom case for this pcb inspired by the M0110.
+BAonDiscord#7634 has created a custom case for this pcb called the N0550 taking inspiration from the M0110.
 Still has to be tested!

 ![](https://github.com/ba-keyboards/N0550/blob/main/images/Case%20-%20M0110%20-%201.png)